scrollmapper/bible_databases/scripts/README.md

 - **generate_mysql.py**
   - **Description**: Generates MySQL SQL dump files for Bible translations.
 Each translation is processed and output as an SQL dump file.
   - **Usage**: Run the script to create SQL dump files for each translation.

+- **generate_sqlite.py**
+  - **Description**: Generates SQLite database files for Bible translations.
+Each translation is processed and output as an SQLite database file.
+  - **Usage**: Run the script to create SQLite database files for each translation.

 - **generate_txt.py**
   - **Description**: Generates plain text (TXT) files for Bible translations.
 Each translation is processed and output as a text file.